IamSunday/Detection-of-Multiple-Defects-on-Bridge-Surfaces-with-Improved-YOLOv8/README.md

     <img src="Figure/YOLOv8-CBAM-Wise-IoU-P、R、F1、mAP50.jpg" width= "600">
 </p>
 <p align="center">Fig.3.
 The performance diagnostic curves.</p>
-The performance diagnostic curve of YOLOv8-Wise-IoU is shown in Fig.3.
-In the F1-Confidence curve, at a confidence level of 0.276, the proposed model achieved the highest F1 score of 0.58, indicating superior performance compared to the baseline methods.
-A larger area under the Recall-Confidence curve indicates a higher recall rate and lower false positive rate for the developed model.
-The developed model is located in the upper right corner of the Precision-Recall curve, meaning the area under the curve is larger, reflecting its efficiency.
+The performance diagnostic curve for YOLOv8-Wise-IoU is depicted in Fig. 3.
+In the F1-Confidence curve, the proposed model achieved its peak F1 score of 0.58 at a confidence threshold of 0.276, demonstrating superior performance relative to baseline methods.
+A larger area under the Recall-Confidence curve highlights the model’s high recall rate and reduced false positive rate.
+Additionally, the model's position in the upper right corner of the Precision-Recall curve, coupled with its larger area under the curve, underscores its overall detection efficiency.

 <br>